 “Changing the perspectives also changes the way scientists approach the data,” says Acevedo-Feliz.

 In this way, visualization transcends being just a way to display research, to be a real tool for discovery.
 With VR, visualization can take data from the wall or the page and bring it to life in 3D.

 Taking science from the page to the public

 While the primary focus of the Visualization Core Lab is to facilitate the work of academics, Xavier Pita then takes this and distils the key elements into a medium that can be easily understood by nonspecialists.
 “It’s an important step—to get that information to the audience,” he tells the audience.
 “We feel that communication is more efficient—more effective—if people are drawn into it;” highlighting the importance of having a clear, immediate message.
 “Is it readable?
 Understandable?
 Can it stand on its own?”

-The process of constructing the perfect scientific illustration is highly collaborative, as Pita is an illustrator, not a scientist.
-Offering an inside view into his process, he describes collaborating with a research colleague to produce an image that contrasts plant growth and water evaporation with and without the use of water-repelling sand.
+The process of constructing the perfect scientific illustration is highly collaborative.
+Offering an inside view into his process, Pita describes collaborating with a research colleague to produce an image that contrasts plant growth and water evaporation with and without the use of water-repelling sand.
 As the scientist explained the process, Pita would translate the words into imagery on paper.

 Acevedo-Feliz agrees with the importance of collaboration: “They [the scientists] give me a USB stick and say 'visualize that'—and I’m like 'no, I can’t!
 I don’t know what that means.’”

 Offering a different viewpoint is Tamara Jones, a freelance artist residing at KAUST.
 As she puts it, hers is the world of shape, form and proportion.